Mawadda-Kadi/LGBTQ-Club-Project/README.md

 ## Features

-here are some of the main features and components used in the design:
+Here are some of the main features and components used in the design:

 ### Header: